China filled its Olympic team with naturalized citizens, but fans like them only when they win

 According to Brownell, who has conducted extensive fieldwork in China and competed in national college track and field events there in the 1980s, the Chinese leadership is aware that nationalist vitriol can get out of control and will intervene when it does.

-She gave the example of Lang Ping, the former Chinese national team player who was coach of U.S. women’s volleyball team during the 2008 Summer Olympics.
+She gave the example of Lang Ping, the former Chinese national team player who coached the U.S. women’s volleyball team during the 2008 Summer Olympics.
 When Brownell was working with state broadcaster CCTV in 2008 as a commentator, the station discouraged reporting on Lang over fears of a vitriolic backlash in China for abandoning the nation.

-Since then, Lang’s public image in China been rehabilitated, after she coached the Chinese women’s team to a gold medal in Rio.
-The story was then turned into “Leap,” a popular biopic, where Lang was played by Gong Li, one of China’s best-known actresses.
+Since then, Lang’s public image in China has been rehabilitated, after she coached the Chinese women’s team to a gold medal in Rio.
+The story was then turned into “Leap,” a popular biopic, in which Lang was played by Gong Li, one of China’s best-known actresses.

-According to Brownell, officials will probably remain cautious about expanding use of naturalized athletes, as they wait to see the results of this year’s experiment, but there are growing signs of willingness to celebrate stories like Eileen Gu.
+According to Brownell, officials will probably remain cautious about expanding the use of naturalized athletes, as they wait to see the results of this year’s experiment, but there are growing signs of willingness to celebrate stories like Gu’s.

 “The official attitude is to hold up returnees as heroes,” she said.
 “You have to hope that the nasty nationalists become outliers.”

-Lyric Li reported from Seoul.
-Pei Lin Wu contributed reporting from Taipei, Taiwan.
+Lyric Li in Seoul and Pei Lin Wu in Taipei, Taiwan, contributed to this report.